 Tamari is a Japanese version of soy sauce, the main difference being that it contains little or no wheat and thus little or no gluten, something that will be apparent on the content labelling if this is important.

 Tamari usually looks darker and has a richer, less salty taste than soy sauce.
-This makes it much more useful, acceptable as an unadulterated dip, sprinkle or drizzle, where soy sauce might be too salty or sharp.
+This makes it much more useful as an unadulterated dip, sprinkle or drizzle, where soy sauce might be too salty or sharp.

 Widely available in supermarkets.
 Asian stores may offer a variety.